sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 | deregistration-handler |      |
 -------------------------|------
 description              | Name of the event handler to use when processing the agent's deregistration events.
-This flag overrides any handlers applied by the [`deregistration-handler` backend configuration flag][37]. type                     | String environment variable     | `SENSU_DEREGISTRATION_HANDLER` command line example   | {{< code shell >}}
+This configuration option overrides any handlers applied by the [`deregistration-handler`][37] backend configuration option. type                     | String environment variable     | `SENSU_DEREGISTRATION_HANDLER` command line example   | {{< code shell >}}